Tributary: A Qwalsius-Shaun Peterson Solo Exhibit

 Join us in celebrating the return of our annual group glass exhibit, Luminosity, showcasing spectacular creations by numerous glass artists at Stonington Gallery.
 Northwest Native glass art merges contemporary glass techniques with ancient Indigenous imagery.

 Marvel at Preston Singletary’s and Raya Friday’s exquisite glass baskets, inspired by traditional Tlingit and Lummi weaving.
-Immerse yourself in Raven Skyriver’s mesmerizing underwater world of intricately crafted sea creatures.
+Immerse yourself in Raven Skyriver and his wife Kelly O’Dell’s mesmerizing underwater world of intricately crafted sea creatures.
 Experience Dan Friday’s homage to Lummi heritage through his stunning glass salmon, feathers, and fishing-inspired pieces.
 Discover Lillian Pitt’s cast glass faces and spirit figures, echoing the ancient petroglyphs of the Columbia River Plateau.

 These works, along with contributions from other talented artists, create a vibrant tapestry of Northwest Native glass art.
-Luminosity 2026 offers a unique blend of cultural significance, technical mastery, and artistic innovation.
-Join us in celebrating this extraordinary exhibition that continues to illuminate the rich traditions and contemporary expressions of Indigenous art through the medium of glass.
+Luminosity 2025 offers a unique blend of cultural significance, technical mastery, and artistic innovation.
+Join us in this annual celebration of this extraordinary exhibition that continues to illuminate the rich traditions and contemporary expressions of Indigenous art through the medium of glass.

 Rorick Family Group Show